enginecommerce/engine-flight-manual/products/edit.md

       - instruction: Click Edit on the image you want to edit
         image: /assets/images/mockdown/draft2/images/images_list_out_dark_edit_button_dark.jpg

-      - instruction: Once you click edit, the image edit page will open allowing to you attach your image to specific or all the variants.
-When you click on the Variant slot, a list of all the possible variants will populate.
+      - instruction: Once you click edit, the image edit page will open allowing to you attach your image to specific or all the variants, when you click on the Variant slot, a list of all the possible variants will populate
         image: /assets/images/mockdown/draft2/images/images_variant_out_dark.jpg

       - instruction: Click Update at the bottom of the page